vitek-karas/binder-playground/Documentation/ComponentDependencyResolverApiProposal.md

 Assembly pluginAssembly = pluginContext.LoadFromAssemblyName(new AssemblyName("Plugin"));

-// ... use the pluginAssembly and reflection to invoke functionality from the plugin
+// ... use the pluginAssembly and reflection to invoke functionality from the plugin.
-// all the dependencies of the plugin are resolved by the event handler above using the resolver
+// Dependencies of the plugin are resolved by the event handler above using the resolver
 // to provide the actual resolution from assembly name to file path.
 ```